bobbytrapz/autosr/README.md

 You should see the autosr dashboard.
 To exit press 'q'.

-Even if you exit autosr is running in the background.
+Even if you exit, autosr will still run in the background.

-To stop it run:
+To stop all tracking and recording it run:

 ```
 autosr stop